-In general I am bit fan of shaking things up and in a yoga class I always prefer creative flow to set sequences but when it comes to the body scan of a Yoga Nidra I am a Satyananda slut.
-I adore the right hand thumb rotation because for me it’s familiar, effortless and my body, mind and nervous system immediately enter a trance state from the simple mention of a right hand thumb.
+In general, I am a bit fan of shaking things up and in a yoga class I always prefer creative flow to set sequences but when it comes to the body scan of a Yoga Nidra I am a Satyananda slut.
+I adore the right-hand thumb rotation because for me it’s familiar, effortless and my body, mind and nervous system immediately enter a trance state from the simple mention of a right-hand thumb.
 If you were to walk or drive the same route to work every day, soon it would become so effortless that you might end up at work without even realising how you got there and the rotation of consciousness works in a similar way.
-The more you travel the route, the less you have to think, the more effortless the journey.
-The experience of the state of Yoga Nidra gathers momentum with practice and repetition and you may find after a few months of practice that you arrive to the state of Yoga Nidra by simply lying down and settling.
-The momentum builds all the more rapidly with familiarity of route.
+The more you travel the route, the less you have to think, and the more effortless the journey.
+The experience of the state of Yoga Nidra gathers momentum with practice and repetition and you may find after a few months of practice that you arrive at the state of Yoga Nidra by simply lying down and settling.
+The momentum builds all the more rapidly with the familiarity of route.
 I also recently made the association that I dislike a there and back walk in nature and have always preferred a circular walk, so for sure this plays into my love of the Satyananda rotation too!

 There are different schools of thought on this though of course and again it’s going to be all about your intention for the practice.
 Some facilitators believe that the mind should always be awake and aware, able to hear the guidance throughout and therefore may prefer to change up the rotation in order to keep practitioners alert.

 I like to welcome drifting as a part of the practice, an opportunity to enter altered states of consciousness and a natural part of the mystery of rest, sleep and dreams and the liminal spaces in between.
-Though I really do see the value of being awake and aware for particular types of practice, for example I have undertaken some deeply healing iRest practices exploring opposites of emotion and witness consciousness, all of which required my presence and attention.
+Though I really do see the value of being awake and aware for particular types of practice, for example, I have undertaken some deeply healing iRest practices exploring opposites of emotion and witness consciousness, all of which required my presence and attention.
 So if I am exploring a more meditative enquiry focus within a Yoga Nidra then I may well reluctantly shake up my itinerary.

 We have the effortless vs. interesting discussion a lot in class, as it’s something I always like to seek feedback about out of curiosity and for my own research, and almost without fail people seem to prefer habit, routine and effortlessness over novelty and change with relation to the itinerary of a Yoga Nidra body scan.